It’s a splendid day to learn about the many health benefits of oregano.

 I guess my mother and sister knew about this already, way before I wrote this article.

-I’ve seen my mother applying oregano to my sister’s hair when we were younger.
+I’ve seen my mother apply oregano to my sister’s hair when we were younger.

 25. Oregano May Improve Bone Health